monirahmedtanveen/sumit.log/_posts/2019-08-28-converting-html-to-pdf.md

 tags: laravel
 ---

->  Laravel Snappy package uses <a href="https://wkhtmltopdf.org/" target="_black">Wkhtmltopdf</a> to convert html to pdf.
+>  Laravel Snappy package uses Wkhtmltopdf to convert html to pdf.
 The performance of this package is way better then some other pdf generating library which is wriiten in php like :- dompdf, mpdf, tcpdf etc.

 <!--more-->